Land Use Program

 How to Receive this Service

-New applicants applying for the Land Use Program must prepare a single application in triplicate.
+New applicants applying for the Land Use Program must contact the land use Administrator for a custom application.
 An affidavit must also be completed and accompany the application.
 Applications will not be accepted if there are any delinquent taxes owed on the parcel of land sought to qualify.
 When a separation or split-off of a parcel occurs, and the remaining acreage continues to meet standards for the Land Use Program, the owner must reapply.
 Requirements are the same as for new applicants.